vivekSeelam/vivekSeelam/README.md

 - 👋 Hi, I’m @vivekSeelam
 - 👀 I’m interested in creating things that bring value to the world and satisfaction to me
-- 🌱 I’m currently learning Datastructures and Algorithms, Mobile app development, Machine learning
+- 🌱 I’m currently learning Datastructures and Algorithms, Web development, Machine learning
 - 💞️ I’m looking to collaborate on prjects that make a difference in this world and improve my programming skills.
 - 📫 You can reach me on linkedin.com/in/vivek-seelam29/